toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2019/uniquely-identifying-views/index.md

 ---
 type: post
-slug: uniquely-identifying-views
 title: Uniquely identifying views
 description: Learn how to use string based UIView identifiers instead of tags.
 If you are tired of tagging views, check out these alternative solutions.
 publication: 2019-04-02 16:20:00
-tags: UIKit, iOS
+tags:
+    - uikit
+    - ios
 authors:
     - tibor-bodecs
 ---